tethysplatform/tethys/docs/installation/application.rst

 portal_config.yml
 -----------------

 The file is designed to be maintained by Tethys Portal administrators to automatically assign services defined in their Tethys Portal to apps they are installing.
+For more information about the :file:`portal_config.yml` see :ref:`tethys_configuration`.

 .. literalinclude:: resources/example-portal-config.yml
    :language: yaml